To accelerate the development of future pastors, church planters and lay leaders through robust internship and residency programs.

 To find out more information about the TIMOTHY PROJECT at Mosaic Church, click here.

-Ryan is a 24 year veteran of the print and design industry.
+Ryan is a 26 year veteran of the print and design industry.
 St. Louis area natives, the Quayle family relocated to Ann Arbor in early 2012.
-After years pursuing business advancement, Ryan now gifts much of his time and talents to Mosaic Church where he serves as the Director of Communications.
-He is currently a full time ministry resident and lends leadership to community groups, children’s ministry, and community development initiatives while being further equipped for shepherding responsibilities with church planting in mind.
+After years pursuing business development, Ryan now gifts much of his time and talents to Mosaic Church where he serves as the Director of Communications.
+He is currently a full time pastoral intern and lends leadership to community groups, children’s ministry, and community development initiatives while being further equipped for shepherding responsibilities with church planting in mind.

 Proceeds from Ryan Quayle Design, in addition to financial gifts from supporters, directly fund Ryan’s ministry position and help advance God’s kingdom in the communities where he serves.
 It is with great humility that we ask you to prayerfully consider supporting the Quayle family as they continue to serve, study, and grow.
 Whether it be by allowing us to provide you with quality print and design, or by your direct financial support – your gift is appreciated more than we can express.
 Our promise to you is that we will steward all resources with experienced counsel, pause, prayer, and wisdom.
 To learn more, you may email Ryan directly at ryan@mosaicA2.org.